axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ### infoText

 The attribute `infoText` specifies the text in the dropzone.
-It draws attention to drop a file.
+It is meant to draw attention to the purpose of the dropzone, which is to drop a file there.

 ### orText